teenooCH/macos-setup/Readme.md

    ``xcode-select --install``
 4. Make sure no password is needed on new system
    Add _NOPASSWD:_ to the user or group with ``visudo``
-   This is only necessary for the installation of homebrew and can be removed after the first run during which homebrew will be installed
+   > This is only necessary for the installation of homebrew
+   > and can be removed after the very first run during which
+   > homebrew will be installed

 ## Apply Base configuration

 ```
 ansible-playbook [-i 10.11.12.13, [-u user]] macos.yml
 ```